-N-EQUITY EQUIVALENT INVESTMENT
+M-EQUITY EQUIVALENT INVESTMENT

-EDG now has two outstanding amounts under equity equivalent securities agreements - the equity equivalent security agreement, with the United States Department of the Treasury (Treasury), has been repaid, the remaining two equity equivalent security agreements are with Wells Fargo Community Investment Holdings (Wells Fargo).
+EDG now has two outstanding amounts under equity equivalent securities agreements - both equity equivalent security agreements are with Wells Fargo Community Investment Holdings (Wells Fargo).
 These securities are subordinated and junior in right of payment, as to principal, interest and premium, to all claims against EDG and possess attributes of corporate stock but do not constitute a class of stock or represent any equity ownership.
 These obligations are not secured by the assets of EDG.
 The securities have not been registered under the securities Act of 1933, as amended, or the securities laws of any state.